 With an aging population and a declining birthrate, Portugal’s attitude of welcome toward refugees in particular and immigrants in general, is a significant benefit.
 Existing immigrant integration programs are well conceptualized, developed, and appropriately modified based on immigrant feedback.
 Service providers are passionate and dedicated, and the slow entry of refugees allows room for Portugal to forestall potential stumbling blocks.

 On a personal note, experience as a Fulbright Specialist was both educational and rewarding.
 It was an honor to engage with professionals who, across the board, were warm and welcoming, knowledgeable, sharing, open, enthusiastic, passionate, and caring.
 My insights were appreciated, but when there was a disagreement, there was an open discussion, which was particularly satisfying.
 I valued the trust the Observatory for Migration and ACM as well as Fulbright placed in me as they gave me opportunity to share my observations and opinions publically.

 I am grateful to the Fulbright Specialist Program and to ACM for allowing me to participate in this project, and I am encouraged by Portugal’s warm and welcoming attitude toward migrants, particularly in this period of xenophobia and discrimination.”

-Dr. Uma Segal is Professor of Social Work at the Washington University at St. Louis and was the Fulbright Specialist at Alto Comissariado para as Migrações / Observatório da Migrações, 2017/2018
+Dr. Uma Segal is Professor of Social Work & Research Fellow in International Studies and Programs at the University of Missouri – St. Louis and was the Fulbright Specialist at Alto Comissariado para as Migrações / Observatório da Migrações, 2017/2018